Medical Information

 • If patients do not tolerate a dose during dose escalation, consider delaying dose escalation for 4 weeks

-Bread and soup bowl icons
+Bread and bowl of rice

-Eat bland, low-fat foods such as crackers, toast, and rice
+Eat bland, low-fat foods such as crackers,

 Eat foods that contain water, such as soup and gelatin